suvasishm/chatgpt-prompt-tactics/README.md

 ### Run USAddressValidator

-Update the address specified in `prompt`
+Update the address specified in `prompt` within the file

 ```shell
 python USAddressValidator.py